Lavender Macarons with Lemon Curd

 For the flavor, I decided to go with lavender.
 I picked some up when I was in Seattle a few weeks ago and have been itching to use it since.
 For the filling, I whipped up some lemon curd.
 The tartness perfectly complemented the sweet floral notes of the lavender.
 These babies are good.
 I’m going to post the recipe here, but I HIGHLY (and I meant highly) urge you to read (and study) BraveTart’s Macaron Mythbusters post.
 She does a great job explaining techniques and what’s necessary to get a great macaron.

-- 4 ounces 115g blanched almonds or almond flour, or whatever nut you like
+- 4 ounces (115g) blanched almonds (or almond flour / whatever nut you like)

-- the scrapings of 1 vanilla bean or 2 tsp vanilla extract
+- the scrapings of 1 vanilla bean (r 2 tsp vanilla extract)

 - Lavender colored gel paste